Chapter 2:

 So I moved first.

-The crowbar glowed as I scraped it against a grenade’s casing, the heat building until it hummed in my grip.
-I sprinted straight into its reach, priming a grenade in my free hand.
+The crowbar glowed as I scraped it against a grenade, heat building until it hummed in my grip.
+I sprinted straight into its reach, priming another grenade in my free hand.

 I slammed the heated bar into the nearest sac.
-The skin split with a wet hiss, ichor spilling across the cobbles, instantly igniting on contact with the metal.
-The creature roared, staggering as fire climbed its torso.
+The skin split with a wet hiss.
+Ichor spilled across the stones and ignited on contact.
+The giant roared, staggering as fire climbed its torso.

 Before it could swing, I shoved the grenade into the wound, leapt back, and let the explosion rip through the swelling.
 Half its chest collapsed inward, ichor raining across the street.

-“Do you see?”
-I roared, crowbar still glowing in my grip.
-“They move because the plague moves.
-Burn the infection and the body collapses.”
+"Do you see," I roared, crowbar glowing in my grip.
+"They move because the plague moves.
+Burn the infection and the body collapses."

 The guild shifted aim, finally understanding.
-Vials cracked against blisters, fire racing down corrupted veins.
-I carved through swollen sacs with the crowbar, each strike followed by the hiss of ignition, each grenade bursting deeper fire inside the beast.
+Vials cracked against sacs, fire raced down corrupted veins.
+I carved through blisters with the crowbar, each strike followed by ignition, each grenade bursting fire deeper inside the beast.

 The monster thrashed, staggered, and finally collapsed in a storm of ash and smoke.

-When the monster finally fell, the street sank into silence, broken only by the hiss of burning rubble.
+When it fell, the quarter sank into silence, broken only by the hiss of burning rubble.

 At last, they stopped gawking and listened.